The Silver Dollar Fish is a popular freshwater aquarium fish.

 - Spotted Silver Dollar (Metynnis lippincottianus): This type of Silver Dollar has black spots dotted around their body and can reach up to 6.5 inches.
 They look gray rather than silver.

-- Tiger Silver Dollar (Metynnis fasciatus) These fish also originate from Brazil and have a very defining striped pattern.
+- Tiger Silver Dollar (Metynnis fasciatus) These fish also originate from Brazil and have a very distinctive striped pattern.
 The vertical stripes are bold and dark and stand out against a bluish silver body.

 - Black-Barred Silver Dollar (Myleus schomburgkii): Originating from the northern parts of South America, this species is also known as the disk tetra.
 These Silver Dollars are slightly smaller growing up to a maximum of 4.5 inches.